-The objective of this FOA is to support and accelerate the transformative technical progress led by early-career scientists and engineers.
-Early-career scientists and engineers are often the source of disruptive innovations in research and technology; however, peer-review processes, commonly used by local and federal funding agencies to gauge likelihood of success, favor researchers with a longer track-record in established research areas.
-This program aims to empower early-career scientists and engineers in becoming independent researchers and in unleashing their creativity to develop disruptive energy technologies.
+The objective of IGNIITE is to support and accelerate the transformative technical progress led by early-career scientists and engineers, a cohort that is often the source of disruptive innovations in research and technology.2 However, peer-review processes, commonly used by local and federal funding agencies to gauge likelihood of success, favor researchers with a longer track-record in established research areas.3 This program aims to empower early-career scientists and engineers to become independent researchers and unleash their creativity to develop disruptive energy technologies.

 A second objective is to encourage these early-career innovators to focus their careers on tackling the substantial and urgent energy-related problems our society currently faces.
-In doing so, this FOA will help ensure that the U.S. maintains its technological leadership in the development and deployment of advanced energy technologies.
-By establishing the IGNITE program, ARPA-E will join other high-risk federal funding agencies in recognizing the importance of engaging with promising scientists and engineers early in their careers.
+In doing so, this NOFO will help ensure that the U.S. maintains its technological leadership in the development and deployment of advanced energy technologies.
+By establishing the IGNIITE program, ARPA-E joined other high-risk federal funding agencies in recognizing the importance of engaging with promising scientists and engineers early in their careers.4 e.g., Defense Advanced Research Projects Agency Young Faculty Award, National Science Foundation CAREER, DOE Early Career Research Program, Office of Naval Research Young Investigator Program.